dawsers/hyprscroller/README.md

 Determines the set of column widths *hyprscroler* will cycle through when resizing the width of a column in *row* mode.
-It is a string of any number of values chosen among: *onesixth, onefourth, onethird, onehalf, twothirds, one*.
-The default value is: *onehalf twothirds onethird*.
+It is a string of any number of values chosen among: *onesixth, onefourth, onethird, onehalf, twothirds, threequarters, fivesixths, one*.
+The default value is:
+*onehalf twothirds onethird*.

 ### `window_heights`

 Determines the set of window heights *hyprscroler* will cycle through when resizing the height of a window in *column* mode.
-It is a string of any number of values chosen among: *onesixth, onefourth, onethird, onehalf, twothirds, one*.
-The default value is: *one onethird onehalf twothirds*.
+It is a string of any number of values chosen among: *onesixth, onefourth, onethird, onehalf, twothirds, threequarters, fivesixths, one*.
+The default value is:
+*one onethird onehalf twothirds*.

 ### `monitor_options`